-Calculates the model's estimated values, std. errors and related statistics.
+Calculates the model's estimated values, standard errors, and related statistics.

 PCR_FORE(X, Mask, Y, Intercept, Target, Return_type, Alpha)